minch/constantize/README.md

       ..
     end

-Finally, if you wanted only the :id to be returned from the constant all, rather than the entire model, you could do:
+Finally, if you wanted only the :id to be returned from the constant call (rather than the entire model) you could do:

     class AccountStatus < ActiveRecord::Base